Motor Vehicle Accidents

 Do I get a rental vehicle while my vehicle is being repaired?

-You can always get a rental vehicle if you are willing to pay for it.
 If the other driver caused the accident, then you can expect their insurance company to pay the costs of providing you with a rental vehicle.
-Thevehicle will be a substitute for your own vehicle, that is, a vehicle of similar quality.
+The vehicle will be a substitute for your own vehicle, that is, a vehicle of similar quality.
 If you want your own insurance company to pay for it while your vehicle is being repaired or replaced, then payment depends on several factors.
 If you caused the accident, check to see if your own insurance coverage includes rental vehicles.
 Many policies do not include rental vehicles unless it is specifically stated.
 Be sure to check with your own insurance company about insurance coverage on the rental vehicle, no matter who pays for its rental.
 Additionally, many companies will not rent vehicles to drivers under a certain age.

 I just paid for my license plates.
 Do I have to pay for new ones?